-At Balance and England Rehabilitation we are well aware of how a neurological condition can dramatically change a person’s life.
+At Balance Rehabilitation Physical Therapy we are well aware of how a neurological condition can dramatically change a person’s life.
 Most physical therapy centers are orthopedic in nature and are not equipped and properly trained to provide the appropriate assessment and treatment necessary for the various issues and concerns accompanying many neurological conditions.
 These conditions often result in numerous impairments affecting movement, walking, balance, strength, coordination, endurance, and tolerance to general activities of daily living.
 Therefore, a skilled and thorough evaluation must be conducted to recognize the best treatment methods to help you obtain your desired goals.

 Knowledgeable staff and specialized equipment

 We utilize experienced physical therapists with specialized and advanced training in the treatment of neurological conditions.
 We have one-on-one care, partial weight bearing training, neuromuscular reeducation, hands-on physical therapy, computerized dynamic platform posturography, computer-based movement programs, computerized vision integrator, and a variety of other cutting edge treatment protocols and state-of-the-art equipment designed to efficiently and effectively help people affected by these debilitating disorders.
 We have a reputation for excellence in physical therapy, attention to detail, individualized treatments, and providing a safe and caring environment.
 We look at the whole person and their individual goals.
 We strongly believe that patient education, communication with family and other healthcare providers, and providing a dynamic physical therapy and home exercise program is necessary and effective in helping people overcome their limitations that have occurred from a neurological condition.

 Neurocom's Computerized Dynamic Posturography